 Getting started

-uv add rate-optimiser
+uv add insurance-optimise

 # With stochastic module (requires cvxpy):

-uv add "rate-optimiser[stochastic]"
+uv add "insurance-optimise[stochastic]"

-Source and issue tracker on GitHub.
+insurance-optimise is on GitHub.
 The priority backlog includes a competitive equilibrium module (Lerner index pricing as baseline), Bayesian demand model integration to propagate posterior uncertainty over price elasticity through the optimiser, and a Consumer Duty fair value checker.